MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-troubleshoot.md

 ms.reviewer: ""
 ms.suite: ""
 ms.tgt_pltfrm: ""
-ms.technology: ""
+ms.technology: "r-server"
 ms.custom: ""

 ---
 # Troubleshoot Microsoft R installation problems on Hadoop

 No two Hadoop installations are exactly alike, but most are quite similar.
-This section brings together a number of common errors seen in attempting to run Microsoft R Server commands on Hadoop clusters, and the most likely causes of such errors from our experience.
+This article brings together a number of common errors seen in attempting to run Microsoft R Server commands on Hadoop clusters, and the most likely causes of such errors from our experience.

+### Missing dependencies

+Linux and Hadoop servers that are locked down will prevent the installation script from downloading any required dependencies that are missing on your system.
+For a list of all dependencies required by Microsoft R, see [Package Dependencies for Microsoft R Server installations on Linux and Hadoop](rserver-install-linux-hadoop-packages.md).

 ### No Valid Credentials